Medicinal Plant Lexicon

 Dosage

-Tea infusion: drink a cup of warm of centaury tea several times a day.
-Combined with other drugs such as wormwood and yarrow (teas for the stomach).
-To stimulate the appetite stimulation take the infusion half an hour before meals, drink for indigestion after meals.
-Average daily dose: 6g of the drug.
+Tea: Drink a cup of warm centaury tea several times a day.
+It can also be combined with other herbs, such as wormwood and yarrow (stomach teas).
+The infusion should be consumed half an hour before meals to stimulate appetite and after meals for digestive complaints.
+Daily dose: 6 g of the drug.

 Preparation of a tea

-2 to 3g of finely chopped centaury are covered with boiling water and strained after 10 to 15 minutes.
+Pour 150 ml of boiling water over 2 to 3 g of finely chopped centaury and strain after 10 to 15 minutes.

 Notes